jalapic/learnR/README.md

 <br/>

-### Week 2.
+### Week 2-3.
 Data Carpentry

 Aim: Students will learn how to import and export data from RStudio.
 Students will learn how to summarize data and how to reorganize and work flexibly with raw data.
+Students will learn how to write code for visualizing and analyzing data that can be shared with other collaborators or users.
+Students will learn how to use RMarkdown and RNotebooks for producing standalone PDF or web-hosted data analysis and visualizations and how to use these methods for demonstrating their workflow to other users.

+In class: The instructor will lead a discussion about worked examples and troubleshoot questions.
+After class, students will complete a data carpentry exercise to be submitted in week 3.

 Reading: Chapter 5, 11 & 12 of G. Grolemund & H.Wickham, R for Data Science, O’Reilly, 2016.
 You can access this book online for free here:   http://r4ds.had.co.nz/

+Chapters 27,29,30 of G. Grolemund & H.Wickham, R for Data Science, O’Reilly, 2016. (for Markdown stuff).

 Please familiarize yourself  with the material.
 Don't worry if you get lost with the code - we will work through it together in class.
 I would like you to get a sense of the purpose of being able to transform data in different ways using code.

-After class, students will complete a data carpentry challenge to be submitted prior to class of week 3.
+After class, students will complete a data carpentry challenge to be submitted week 3.

 <br/>